msadio8/Note-Taker/README.md

 # Description

 This challenge we create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file and will be deployed in Heroku .

 # Table-of-Contents